Creating a Substance Abuse Treatment Plan

 How to Choose Which Goals to Include

-Most patients have a set of broad goals, but the purpose of a treatment plan is to narrow down these goals into more distinct categories.
+Most patients have a set of broad goals, but the purpose of an addiction treatment plan is to narrow down these goals into more distinct categories.
 Without a specific set of criteria, developing the patient's most important goals may be challenging.
 When choosing which goals or objectives to include in the substance abuse treatment plan, it is important to remember the utilization of SMART goals.
 These goals can help discover which objectives take precedence over others.
 SMART goals include characteristics that are:

 • Specific: Explicitly descriptive actions that a patient can clarify and participate in.